-1 The transfer rate for the new connection is roughly faster than standard MIDI.
-Keep in mind that new preset, bank, and firmware sizes have also increased considerably.
+&lt;sup>1 The transfer rate is considerably faster than standard MIDI.
+Keep in mind that new preset, bank, and firmware sizes have also increased.
 Despite this, there is a net increase in the speed of computer interaction when compared to previous products.